nvnhat95/GStex/README_DBSCAN.md

   - Smaller values → more clusters (including small ones)
   - Larger values → fewer, denser clusters
   - Typical range: 5 - 50 depending on point cloud density
+  - Also used as k in k-distance analysis

 ### Advanced Parameters